Layers are the building blocks for creating designs in Vectornator. Any Path, Shape, or Group is stored within a Layer.

 Duplicating a Guide

-Select the guide you want to duplicate and tap the Duplicate tool inside the Toolbar, then drag and drop your guide as you do for any object inside Vectornator.
+Select the Guide you want to duplicate and tap the Duplicate tool inside the Toolbar, then drag and drop your Guide in the same way that you would for any object inside Vectornator.

 Hide / Show Guides